OpenEvalProject/evals/manuscripts/elife-90695/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/90695/elife-90695-fig9-v1.jpg)

-**Figure 9.:** Fritsche et al., 2016) expressed in retinal microglia cells.The microglia gene expression data are from microarray data previously published (Ma et al., 2013).
+**Figure 9.:** The microglia gene expression data are from microarray data previously published (Ma et al., 2013).
 The gene list is in Supplementary file 7.

 Human iPSCs offer promising prospects for many retinal research fields (Zhong et al., 2014; Leach et al., 2016; Tanaka et al., 2016).
 For over a decade, macrophage/microglial cells have been differentiated using human iPSC (Karlsson et al., 2008; Pocock and Piers, 2018).
 An abundance of hiPSC-derived microglial cells, with defined genomic background and easy manipulation of hiPSC, offer substantial benefits in various research areas.